EverydayCarry.com: Community-Driven Product Discovery System

 I built a submission form pinned in the site navigation and linked as the primary CTA at the end of every piece of content.
 The form captured what mattered for product discovery: the submitter's name, profession, location, and a detailed item list with specific makes and models.
 Submissions routed automatically into a Notion database, giving me a structured pipeline to work from.

 The profession field was the key design choice here.
-It functions like a segmentation lever—it gives every submission an instant context frame (“This is what a network engineer carries”) that makes the product choices meaningful to a specific audience.
-That’s not a content decision.
-It’s a positioning decision.
+It gives every submission an instant context frame ("This is what a network engineer carries") that makes the product choices meaningful to a specific audience.

 2. Curation: The Editorial Gatekeeping Layer

-This is where most of the product marketing judgment happened, and it’s almost invisible in the final output.
-The Notion board tracked submissions through stages—from intake through selection, formatting, scripting, recording, editing, and publish.
+The Notion board tracked submissions through stages: from intake through selection, formatting, scripting, recording, editing, and publish.
 At any given time, there were 99+ submissions waiting and only a handful moving through the pipeline.
 The selection rate was low, and deliberately so.

-I selected submissions based on three criteria: photo quality (visual clarity for the format), product selection (interesting, diverse, story-worthy gear), and narrative strength (does this person’s carry tell a compelling story about how they live and work?).
-The curation was the product strategy layer—it determined what products got featured, to what audience, and in what context.
+I selected submissions based on three criteria: photo quality (visual clarity for the format), product selection (interesting, diverse, story-worthy gear), and narrative strength (does this person's carry tell a compelling story about how they live and work?).
+Those choices determined what products got featured, to what audience, and in what context.

 3. Merchandising: Turning Features into Conversion

-The top pick selection was a merchandising call.
-It required understanding what would resonate with the audience, what had good conversion economics, and what told the right product story in context.
+Choosing the top pick meant understanding what would resonate with the audience, what had good conversion economics, and what told the right product story in context.

 4. Distribution: Platform-Native Channel Strategy